State & Local Government / Regulatory Support

 CDW performed a comprehensive inspection of each facility, and reviewed current operations and measures in place to reduce or prevent stormwater pollution, including the types and effectiveness of Best Management Practices.
 We also reviewed the history of releases of petroleum (if any) and mitigation conducted.
 Our team performed the baseline outfall inspections at the facilities and documented site conditions and effectiveness of BMPs in preventing stormwater pollution.

-CDW prepared new SWPP Plans for these 9 MBTA Facilities in accordance with the new 2013 MSGP requirements, announced in the spring of 2015.
+CDW prepared new SWPP Plans for these nine MBTA Facilities in accordance with the new 2013 MSGP requirements, announced in 2015.
 We provided recommendations for appropriate control measures and/or corrective actions to comply with the NPDES MSGP.
 The NOI filings were completed in time to meet an aggressive EPA deadline.